reganbuilds/walkietalkie/README.md

 # 🎙️ WalkieTalkie

-**Record thoughts on the go.
+**Record voice notes on the go.
 Think out loud.
 Let your AI remember.**

 A local-first voice journaling server that transcribes your iPhone recordings using [Whisper](https://github.com/openai/whisper) and saves them directly to your AI memory files — privately, offline, and free.